grammyjs/website/site/docs/resources/comparison.md

 #### Some history

 Telegraf is an amazing library, and grammY would not be where it is without it.
-However, Telegraf used to be written in JavaScript.
+However, Telegraf used to be written in JavaScript (in v3).
-The rare (manually added) type annotations were imcomplete, incorrect, and outdated.
+The rare type annotations were manually added and poorly maintained, so they were incomplete, incorrect, and outdated.
 Strong type annotations are a crucial aspect of any serious library for the tooling support they enable, and because it allows you to iterate significantly faster on your code base.
 Many people prefer to have type safety when developing a complex bot, and for some it's a deal-breaker not to offer it.

 Telegraf v4 attempted to fix this by migrating the entire code base to TypeScript.
-This process revealed countless oddities ([example](https://github.com/telegraf/telegraf/issues/1076)) in the code base that made it painful to find correct typings for the existing code.
+Unfortunately, many of the resulting types were so complex that they were too hard to understand (but correct).
-More importantly, many types that were indeed correct were so complex that they were too hard to understand.
+Moreover, the migration revealed countless oddities ([example](https://github.com/telegraf/telegraf/issues/1076)) in the code base that made it painful to even find correct typings for the existing code at all.

 As a result, even though version 4.0 tried to _improve_ correctness and tooling support, it ended up making Telegraf substatially _harder to use_ than its untyped predecessor.
 Understandably, many existing users of Telegraf 3 were unwilling to upgrade.